zootedb0t/dwm/README.md

 - [dwm-restartsig](https://dwm.suckless.org/patches/restartsig/) - dwm can now be restarted via `MOD+CTRL+SHIFT+Q` or by `kill -HUP dwmpid`.

 - [dwm-winicon](https://dwm.suckless.org/patches/winicon/) - This a patch that enables dwm to show window icons.

+- [dwm-windowmap](https://dwm.suckless.org/patches/windowmap/) - Allow your windows to fade in and out when you switch dwm tags.

 </details>